bgriffen/academic-kickstart/content/about.md

 ### Code

-Although a lot of code I've written recently is tied up in my new ventures, my public projects and astrophysics work can be found at [these repositories on GitHub](https://github.com/bgriffen).
+Although a lot of code I've written recently is tied up in my new ventures, my public projects and [astrophysics work](https://github.com/orgs/caterpillarproject/) can be found at [these repositories on GitHub](https://github.com/bgriffen).
 Examples include:

-* [*Caterpillar Project*](https://github.com/orgs/caterpillarproject/) &mdash; large scale dark matter simulations to disentangle the formation history of the Milky Way.
-*
 <script id="code-template" type="x-tmpl-mustache">
 {{#codes}}
 <li>